ojalaw/INTOL-MP1/README.md

 User Story 4: Journalist Investigating a Story
 As a journalist investigating a story, I want to learn about INTOL's capabilities and products related to open source analysis.
 I want to easily find the relevant information on the website and have a clear idea of how INTOL's services can be useful for my investigation.

+## Design

+### Colour Scheme

+The color scheme of the INTOL website is focused on shades of grey and white, with the following color variables defined in the CSS:

+css
+Copy code
+:root {
+  --black: #000000;
+  --offwhite: #fafafa;
+  --white: #fff;
+  --midgrey : #3a3a3a;
+}
+The use of these colors creates a clean and modern look that is easy on the eyes and helps to highlight the content on the website.
+In future updates, we may consider adding a bright color accent to the color scheme to create more visual interest.

+### Typography

+The INTOL website uses two Google Fonts for typography: Lato and Roboto.
+Lato is used for headings and titles, while Roboto is used for body text.
+Both fonts were chosen for their modern look and excellent legibility, which makes reading and navigation on the website easy and comfortable.

+*Why did you choose the font you have?
+Is this an accessibly friendly font?
+What weights have you included?*

+### Layout
+The layout of the INTOL website is built using the Bootstrap framework, which provides a responsive grid system that allows the website to adapt to different screen sizes and devices.
+The use of a grid system helps to create a consistent layout across all pages of the website, which makes navigation and exploration more intuitive for visitors.

+### Imagery

+### Wireframes

+### Future updates
+As the INTOL website continues to evolve, we will continue to refine and improve the design based on feedback from our users and our own observations.
+We are committed to creating a website that is not only visually appealing but also easy to use and navigate, and we look forward to continuing to develop and improve our design over time.

+Overall, the design of the INTOL website is clean, modern, and easy to use.
+We believe that our color scheme, typography, layout, and other visual elements help to communicate the values and capabilities of INTOL in a clear and compelling way, and we look forward to continuing to refine and improve our design in the future.